MOST-EyeSeas/diver_detection/memory-bank/progress.md

   - Verifies YOLO compatibility of the prepared dataset
   - Includes cleanup of temporary extraction directories
   - Provides command-line options for customization
+- Successfully prepared the dataset:
+  - Processed 105,552 total images (84,441 training, 21,111 validation)
+  - Matched labels for 83,858 training and 20,972 validation images
+  - Final dataset contains 5,997 training and 5,763 validation images
+  - All training and validation images have corresponding labels
+  - Generated dataset.yaml with proper configuration

 ### Testing Capabilities
 - Basic YOLO inference using pre-trained models is functional